d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

         self.batch_size).map(resize_fn).shuffle(shuffle_buf)
 ```

+To see how this works, let's load a minibatch of images by invoking the newly-added `train_dataloader` method.
+It contains 64 images.

 ```{.python .input}
 %%tab all
 X, y = next(iter(data.train_dataloader()))
 print(X.shape, X.dtype, y.shape, y.dtype)
 ```

-Let's look at the time it takes to read the training data.
+Let's look at the time it takes to read the images.
+Even though it's a built-in loader, it isn't blazingly fast.
+Nonetheless, this is sufficient since processing images with a deep network takes quite a bit longer.
+Hence it's good enough that training a network won't be IO constrained.

 ```{.python .input}
 %%tab all